EWeinstein/data-selection/README.md

 ## Glass

-To perform data selection on the glass model of expression data described in the paper, using a variational approximation to the SVC and the LOORF estimator, navigate to the `svc` subfolder and run
+To perform data selection on the glass model of gene expression data described in the paper, using a variational approximation to the SVC and the LOORF estimator, navigate to the `svc` subfolder and run

     python RNAGlass.py example_RNAGlass.cfg